EU Agrifish Council vote: Protection of plant-based labels will benefit EU farmers and consumers

 These crops are also instrumental in achieving the EU’s climate and biodiversity goals, by improving soil fertility, reducing fertilizer use, and enhancing food security.

-The European Parliament last month voted to restrict the labelling of plant-based foods such as “sausages”, “burgers” and other meaty names.
-The proposal was adopted by 355 votes in favour, 247 against and 30 abstentions.
+The European Parliament last month voted to restrict the labeling of plant-based foods such as “sausages”, “burgers” and other meaty names.
+The proposal was adopted by 355 votes in favor, 247 against and 30 abstentions.
 A final vote on the matter is expected to take place in December following months of negotiations between the European Commission, the European Parliament and the European Council.

 “Europe is the largest consumer market globally for plant-based meat alternatives.
 This sector creates high-value markets for crops already grown in Europe, from which EU farmers can benefit hugely” Jasmijn de Boo, Global CEO of ProVeg International, said.